heinwessels/factorio-better-victory-screen/readme.md

 Additionally, any mod can also add its statistics to the GUI, or remove existing entries.

 # Caveats:
-- Some statistics (like "distance walked") will only be accurate if mod is added at the start of a save file.
+- One or two statistics (like "distance walked") will only be accurate if mod is added at the start of a save file.
 - Finish button is not functional due to modding API limitations.
+- Some shown statistics are only estimates, for example the total pipeline length.

 # Credits
-- [_CodeGreen](https://mods.factorio.com/user/_CodeGreen) for creating the foundation this mod is built upon.
+- [_CodeGreen](https://mods.factorio.com/user/_CodeGreen) for creating the GUI styling and initial concepts.
 - [Therenas](https://mods.factorio.com/mod/factoryplanner) for the code to create a semi-transparent backdrop.
 - [Shadow_man](https://mods.factorio.com/user/Shadow_Man) for initial Russian translation.
 - _justarandomgeek_ for the [Factorio Modding Toolkit](https://marketplace.visualstudio.com/items?itemName=justarandomgeek.factoriomod-debug), without which this mod would not have been possible.